-Within the framework of the existing BCM, pandemic contingency plans already existed, which make it possible to continue business operations largely without a physical presence on the premises of FWU Life Austria.
+Within the framework of the existing BCM, pandemic contingency plans exist, which make it possible to continue business operations largely without a physical presence on the premises of FWU Life Austria.
 Personal customer contact directly on the premises of FWU Life Austria is not absolutely necessary and is also not planned in the sales/business model.
+Following the end of the pandemic situation caused by the Covid-19 virus, a mobile working agreement was rolled out, which entitles employees to work at least two days per week from an external workplace.